How long are the sessions?

 Insurance:

-I am not in-network with insurance providers; however, services may be covered in full or in part by your health insurance or employee benefit plan if your insurance carrier allows you to choose an out-of-network provider.
+I am not in-network with insurance providers in PA, NJ and DE; however, services may be covered in full or in part by your health insurance or employee benefit plan if your insurance carrier allows you to choose an out-of-network provider.
 Please contact your insurance provider to obtain information regarding your mental/behavioral health out-of-network benefits.
-Superbills can also be provided upon request to submit to your insurance company for possible reimbursement.
-Please be aware that if you request a Superbill, I am required to assign a diagnosis.
-Unfortunately, carriers will not reimburse without a diagnostic code on the invoice.
-Some clients have no concern about their insurance company having this kind of information and some do.
+Superbills can be provided upon request to submit to your insurance company for possible reimbursement.
+Please be aware that if you request a Superbill, I may be required to assign a diagnosis.

 Here are a few questions you can ask your provider regarding benefits: